Ginolux/zoov_project/README.md

 * This project uses python 3
 * The virtual environment requirements are in "requirements.txt"
 * The database used is MongoDB 2.6.10
-* RabbitMQ 3.7.6 is the message broker used to manage events sent across services.
+* RabbitMQ 3.7.6 is the message broker used to manage events sent across the services.